igor11191708/sharelink-for-swiftui/README.md

 ## Customizing the ShareLinkButton with UIActivityItemSource

 The `ShareLinkButton` in SwiftUI allows developers to customize the sharing experience by providing their own `UIActivityItemSource`.
 This interface enables precise control over the data shared and its format, depending on the activity type selected by the user.
-By integrating a custom `UIActivityItemSource` into the `ShareLinkButton`, developers can tailor the content and presentation of shared data across various platforms.

 ### Example: Customizing Share Content Based on Activity Type